Country Freight Route

 • Cargo name and product photos if available

-• Total number of cartons
+• Total number of cartons or pallets

 • Gross weight and carton dimensions